imaginando/imaginando.github.io/tv-303/contents.md

-# TV-303 Help
+# TV-303 Manual

 Thank you for your interest in **TV-303**.

-**TV-303** is a classic acid bassline synthesizer featuring a built-in MIDI generation utility.
+**TV-303** is a classic acid bassline synthesizer with a built-in MIDI generation tool.
 Instant randomization, sequence generation and easy drag-and-drop MIDI export join forces for the fastest 303 in the west.

 ## Contents